JeanHuguesRobert/Rhuma/docs/DEPLOYMENT.md

 # Rhumba Deployment Guide

 ## Deployment Overview
-Comprehensive guide for deploying the Rhumba rhum production optimization system in a greenhouse environment.
+Comprehensive guide for deploying the Rhuma rhum production optimization system in a greenhouse environment.

 ## Prerequisites